Well, making an upcycled chair spindle Christmas tree seems like a great idea, right?

 Upcycled Chair Spindle Christmas Tree Display

-Imitation is the best form of flattery, right?
+They say imitation is the best form of flattery.
 My good friend Holly from Full Circle Creations makes these really great trees-not this one, that one is mine.
 I’m sure Holly would not want to claim it.
 It all sounded good when I started.
 I put a call out on facebook for an unwanted Christmas tree.
 My cousin Lois had one she wanted to get rid of.
 She’s always good about tossing stuff my way.
 Do you remember the sewing cabinet and the crib into an easel/sandwich board?

 Here are some of the branches with their lights removed.

 I gathered some readily available upcycled chair spindles.